 We want you to have the knowledge and confidence to manage your money.
 That’s why we created PNC Achievement Sessions—a series of practical sessions taught by real-world experts on financial topics that matter to you.

 Banking in the US

-While in the United States, International Students will need to manage their finances, and a bank checking account helps you do that.
+While in the United States, International Students may need to manage their finances, and a bank checking account can help them do that.
 This overview provides additional information on banking in the U.S. as well as different types of accounts that may be available and what may be needed to apply for one.

 We get it.
 You want them to be independent.
 But it's always nice to have a lifeline home.
-Virtual Wallet Student gives your child a quick connection to you, with alerts and features that give you insight into their account while still letting them figure things out on their own.
+Virtual Wallet Student has features like alerts that when enrolled can give you an insight into their account while still letting them figure things out on their own.